hotwatermorning/auto-git-diff/README.md

 ## Variables

  - `g:auto_git_diff_disable_auto_update`

-If the value is set to 1, the diff window won't update automatically.
-You can update the diff window manually with following keymapping:
+If this variable is set to 1, the diff window won't update automatically.
+You can update the diff window manually with the following key mapping:
 `<Plug>(auto_git_diff_manual_update)`.

  - `g:auto_git_diff_show_window_at_right`

-If the value is set to 1, the diff window will be created at right on the commit list window.
+If this variable is set to 1, the diff window will be created at right on the commit list window.

  - `g:auto_git_diff_command_options`

-Options passed to `git diff` command.
-If the variable is not defined, `--stat -p --submodule -C -C` will be used.
+The options passed to `git diff` command.
+If this variable is not defined, `--stat -p --submodule -C -C` will be used.

 ## Mappings

  - `<Plug>(auto_git_diff_manual_update)`

-Key mapping to update diff window manully.
-Example:
+This key mapping updates the diff window manully.
-`:nmap <Leader>gd <Plug>(auto_git_diff_manual_update)`

  - `<Plug>(auto_git_diff_scroll_down_1)`
  - `<Plug>(auto_git_diff_scroll_up_1)`